lambdalille/history/README.md

 opam install yocaml_markdown yocaml_unix yocaml_jingoo yocaml_yaml
 ```

-There is a bit of ceremony involved in installing `Yocaml' because its
+There is a bit of ceremony involved in installing `Yocaml` because its
-[maintainer](https;//github.com/xhtmlboi) doesn't seem to have had the faith to
+[maintainer](https://github.com/xhtmlboi) doesn't seem to have had the faith to
 package it properly on OPAM.
 What a shame!

 ## Compilation